Introduction to Residential Care

 You may be able to get a concession on your licence.

 Activities are carried out each day by a qualified Activities Co-ordinator.
-There is a varied programme, including: library calls each week, gardening for the green fingered, trips out for lunch, boat trips on the Broads, arranged entertainment, such as singers, dancers, entertainment groups and as well as even management and staff singers.
+There is a varied programme, including: library calls each week, gardening for the green fingered, trips out for lunch, arranged entertainment, such as singers, dancers, entertainment groups as well as even management and staff singers.
 We also have some fun events which help raise money for the activities fund.

 Regular Entertainment & Social Activities